What Each AI Platform Looks For: Platform-by-Platform Guide

 DeepSeek favors technical, data-rich content with logical structure.
 It processes content like a researcher: looking for organized arguments, specific evidence, and clear definitions.

-What Adymus flags: Shallow content without evidence, missing data points, and weak entity definitions.
 DeepSeek and Perplexity share a similar profile.
 If you score well on Perplexity, you will likely score well on DeepSeek too.
+Shallow content without evidence is the biggest issue.

 10. Copilot: Search and Enterprise